Jictyvoo/v_html/docs/README.md

 ## To-do

 * Finish XPath search
-* Finish dom test
 * Fix parser with github html (have some weird things, dom is incorrect while removing things from it)
-* In other branch, try to use add_child with tag address
+* try to use add_child with tag address
 * Maybe more

 ### Need verification